How to Write a Post with the WordPress Block Editor

 An image block and the additional settings.

-How to Use Headings in Your Post
+How to Use Headings Effectively in Your Blog Posts

 Changing the heading level in WordPress.

-Heading Hierarchy
+Creating a Clear Heading Hierarchy

 Other Block Types